 Bringing the benefit of massage directly to you does require significant effort on our part, and as such, we hope our time is respected as we respect yours.
 BRAVO Manual Therapy understands that things happen.
 We simply ask that you give at least 24 hour notice if you need to cancel or reschedule your appointment (just as we will always attempt to do the same for you).
 Failure to do so may result in a 100% cancellation charge of your scheduled service, which will be charged automatically to your credit card on file.

-Due to the outbreak of the novel Coronavirus/COVID-19, BRAVO Manual Therapy is taking extra precautions with the intake of each client, health history review, as well as sanitation and disinfecting practices.
-We will be continually monitoring the following in both our therapists + our clients:
+Due to the outbreak of the novel Coronavirus/COVID-19, BRAVO Manual Therapy continues to take extra precautions with the intake of each client, health history review, as well as sanitation and disinfecting practices.
+ALL BRAVO MANUAL THERAPISTS ARE FULLY VACCINATED and continue to follow current CDC guidelines:

 You understand that neither Becka Bravo L.M.T., BRAVO Manual Therapy, nor any affiliated L.M.T. will be held liable for any exposure to the virus or any other contagion caused by misinformation provided here or the health history provided by each client.